 Free to all GEHA health plan members, Connection Dental® can reduce your costs for dental care.
-Connection Dental is a network of more than 140,000 provider locations nationwide.
+Connection Dental is a network of more than 190,000 provider locations nationwide.
 Participating providers have agreed to limit their charges to reduced fees for GEHA health plan members.

-As a GEHA health plan member, you can take advantage of this program in addition to receiving basic dental benefits provided under the GEHA health plan.
-To find a participating Connection Dental provider in your area, call 800-296-0776 or visit www.geha.com.
-Please confirm provider participation prior to your visit.
+Connection Dental Plus®

+www.geha.com/cdplus